lino-framework/book/docs/specs/countries.rst

     A mixin for models which contain a postal address location.

     .. attribute:: addr1

        Address line before street

     .. attribute:: street_prefix

        Text to print before name of street, but to ignore for sorting.

     .. attribute:: street

        Name of street, without house number.

     .. attribute:: street_no

        House number.

     .. attribute:: street_box

         Text to print after street number on the same line.

     .. attribute:: addr2

         Address line to print below street line.

     .. attribute:: addess_column

         Virtual field which returns the location as a comma-separated one-line string.

+    .. method:: get_primary_address(self)

+        Return the primary address of this partner.

+        Returns either `None` or an instance of :class:`AddressLocation`.

     .. method:: address_location(self, linesep="\n")

         Return the plain text postal address location part.
 Lines are separated by `linesep` which defaults to ``"\\n"``.